McTavishLab/physcraper/docs/mds/DataExploration.md

 The `tree_comparison.py` script takes as an argument the output directory of a Physcraper run, and compares the relationships in the final tree to the relationships in the input tree.

-It uses the rooting functions described above to ensure the two trees have the same root.
-By default it will root trees based on the [OpenTree Taxonomy](https://tree.opentreeoflife.org/about/taxonomy-version/ott3.2).

 Usage:

     tree_comparison.py  [-h] [-d DIRECTORY_NAME] [-t1 FILE_NAME] [-t2 FILE_NAME] [-otu FILE_NAME] [-og OUTGROUP] [-o DIRECTORY_NAME]